The Most Effective Team Building Activities

 Once you’ve identified areas that could use some work, choose activities that focus on those particular areas.
 Let's say you have a new team with members that aren't very familiar with one another.
 You can start each team meeting with conversation cards that allow people to develop more personal relationships to build camaraderie.

-Activities that Get You Working Together Out of the Office
+Team Building Activities that Get You Working Together Out of the Office

 Sometimes stepping outside the office is just what a team needs to gain a new outlook and perspective on a project or their coworkers.
 Members who have trouble working together on work-related projects may benefit from working side-by-side outside of the office.
 Outdoor activity is a healthy way to encourage team bonding, and let's face it, it is much more entertaining than sitting in a boardroom and listening to a lecture on growing closer to your coworkers.
 Choosing something unique and slightly outside of peoples' comfort zones can encourage them to come together in new ways.
 Try out some of these activities the next time you're looking to grow your team!

 - Geocaching and Scavenger Hunts are similar, and both focus on working together to solve an issue (or win the game).
 Divide your team into small, equal-sized groups who will compete against each other.
 For the scavenger hunt, send the groups out with a list of items to find.
 For geocaching, make sure the list includes GPS coordinates that indicate where each item is located.
 Whoever makes it back first with the most items within the allotted time period wins.
-Friendly competition and having a shared goal are effective factors in uniting a group of people.
+Team building puzzles, Friendly competition and having a shared goal are effective factors in uniting a group of people.
 Additionally, these activities can be done pretty much anywhere so you don't have to travel far from the office to experience the fun of the outdoors.

 - Ropes Courses help team members work on communication skills as well as their ability to give and receive help and support.
 They also provide insight into how different members perceive and react to challenges and risks.
 Research local activity centers to discuss logistics like group sizes and different course levels.
 Just remember to accommodate all levels of physical ability with your team members.
 Nothing says trust like following another's footsteps across terrifying heights!